 Meksi ensures that students and medical professionals, can prepare themselves efficiently against a pre-determined

 benchmark in a simulated consultation environment before encountering them in real-life scenarios.

 These simulated consultations provide trainees with the opportunity to learn and re-learn the processes as often as necessary.
 They are given the opportunity to correct mistakes and refine practices, enabling them to bridge the gap between their theoretical knowledge and practical real-world scenarios.

 IBM Watson Artificial Intelligence

-Meksi is revolutionizing medical education by maximizing learning outcomes with IBM Watson AI.
+Meksi is revolutionizing medical education by maximizing learning outcomes through cognitive computing basically using IBM Watson AI.
 Its platform allows medical professionals and students, to build competency in areas such as history taking, physical examination, diagnosis, ordering & interpreting investigations, as well as clinical management & communication with patients.